nkmcalli/nkmcalli/README.md

 git rebase origin/main # bring in main changes git push --force-with-lease

-This leaves test-1 containing:
-All main updates, your colleague’s commits, and your own commits, in a clean linear history, without losing anyone’s work.
+This leaves test-1 containing: all main updates, your colleague’s commits, and your own commits, in a clean linear history, without losing anyone’s work.
 If your team dislikes rebase, use the same sequence but with merge in place of rebase and push normally.​

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-git cherry-pick --edit -x 064984c8
+git cherry-pick --edit -x fed7612b
-git cherry-pick --edit -x 742281173b7d44c6aa2415eb191565c6fbee711e
+git cherry-pick --edit -x 093997a469f125ddc6d0c44eb7eefe1845fdb8c7

 git cherry-pick --edit -x 8c2df308^..47c0d874
 git cherry-pick <start-commit-hash>^..<end-commit-hash>